Rafaello733/Port-Scanner/README.md

 # Usage:
 Open "port_scaner.py" and follow the steps.

-# Installation:
+# Installation on Windows:
-Download the "port_scaner.py" file and unpack it.
+Download the "port_scaner.zip" file and unpack it.

+# Installation on Linux:
+git clone